jembi/openhim-mediator-engine-java/README.md

 config.setRegistrationConfig(regConfig);
 ```

+The mediator will reattempt the registration request if core is unavailable, e.g. if the mediator starts up before core.
+It will continue attempting the request until it successful.

 ## Properties
 You can load a standard properties file into `MediatorConfig` using the overloaded `setProperties` method.
 These are then availabe via `getProperties()` and `getProperty(String)` for looking up a key/value pair.
 If you are using dynamic configuration (described below) then these properties can be useful for any static configuration that you may have.